Article Summary: Grand Teton National Park Facts

 The calliope hummingbird also happens to be the smallest bird found in North America.

 The trumpeter swan, the largest waterfowl in North America, can also be found in the park at Oxbow Bend, Swan Lake and Flat Creek in the National Elk Refuge.

 Trumpeter swans are often found in pairs that mate for life.

 12. The Grand Teton Mountain Range Is The Youngest Range In The Rocky Mountains

 If you’re fascinated by geology then you’ll enjoy these next two Grand Teton National Park Facts.

-One of these dikes that slices through the face of Mount Moran is 150 feet wide—if the exposed part of the dike melted, the magma would fill Jenny Lake three times over!
+One of these dikes that slices through the face of Mount Moran is 150 feet wide, which is large enough to fill Jenny Lake three times over.

 Black diabase dikes are also visible on the east face of the Middle Teton and the southeast flank of the Grand Teton, which can be seen from the Teton Park Road.

 13. A 2.7 Billion-Year Old Metamorphic Rock Called Gneiss Makes Up Much Of The Teton Range